keptn/lifecycle-toolkit/README.md

 ### Keptn Evaluation Definition
-A `KeptnEvaluationDefinition` is a CRD used to define evaluation tasks that can be run by the Keptn Lifecycle Controller as part of pre- and post-analysis phases of a deployment or application.
+A `KeptnEvaluationDefinition` is a CRD used to define evaluation tasks that can be run by the Keptn Lifecycle Controller as part of pre- and post-analysis phases of a workload or application.

 A Keptn evaluation definition looks like the following: